 Did you miss a program?
 Check out our past event podcasts and videos.

-The library continues a series of artist biographical lectures when local art historian Felicia Zavarella Stadelman discusses American artist Georgia O’Keeffe, whose distinct flowers, cityscapes, landscapes and images of bones are iconic contributions to American Modernism.
-Attendees will be given an informative postcard that includes facts about O’Keeffe’s life.
+The library continues a series of artist biographical lectures when local art historian Felicia Zavarella Stadelman presents the artist Michelangelo.
+Michelangelo was a sculptor, painter, architect and poet of the Italian Renaissance.
+Best known for his sculptures Pietà and David, Michelangelo once said “carving is easy, you just go down to the skin and stop.”
+Attendees will all be given an informative postcard that includes facts about the artist’s life.

 The Friends of the Hudson Library is a non-profit volunteer organization committed to supporting the library in all of its endeavors.
 Learn more about the Friends Of The Library and how you can join: